|MP 2.01.44||Dermatologic Applications of Phtodynamic Therapy|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Two common photosenitizing agents are 5-aminolevulinic acid (5-ALA) and its methyl ester methyl aminolevulinate (MAL).
-When applied topically, they pass readily through the abnormal keratin overlying the lesion and accumulates preferentially in dysplastic cells.
-5-ALA and MAL are metabolized by the underlying cells to photosensitizing concentrations of porphyrins.
-Subsequent exposure to photoactivation (maximum absorption at 404 –420 nm and 635 nm) generates reactive oxygen species that are cytotoxic, ultimately destroying the lesion.
+PDT refers to light activation of a photosensitizer to generate highly reactive intermediaries, which ultimately cause tissue injury and necrosis.
+Two common photosensitizing agents are 5-aminolevulinic acid (5-ALA) and its methyl ester, methyl aminolevulinate (MAL).
+When applied topically, these agents pass readily through abnormal keratin overlying the lesion and accumulate preferentially in dysplastic cells.
+5-ALA and MAL are metabolized by underlying cells to photosensitizing concentrations of porphyrins.
+Subsequent exposure to photoactivation (maximum absorption at 404 to 420 nm and 635 nm, respectively) generates reactive oxygen species that are cytotoxic, ultimately destroying the lesion.
 PDT can cause erythema, burning, and pain.
 Healing occurs within 10 to 14 days, with generally acceptable cosmetic results.
 PDT with topical ALA has been investigated primarily as a treatment of actinic keratoses.
-It has also been investigated as a treatment of other superficial dermatologic lesions, such as Bowen’s disease, acne vulgaris, mycoses, hidradenitis suppurativa, and superficial and nodular basal cell carcinoma.
+It has also been investigated as a treatment of other superficial dermatologic lesions, such as BD, acne vulgaris, mycoses, hidradenitis suppurativa, and superficial and nodular BCC.
 Potential cosmetic indications include skin rejuvenation and hair removal.

-Non-melanoma skin cancers are the most common malignancies in the Caucasian population.
-Basal cell carcinoma (BCC) is most often found in light-skinned individuals and is the most common of the cutaneous malignancies.
-Although the tumors rarely metastasize, they can be locally invasive if left untreated, leading to significant local destruction and disfigurement.
+Nonmelanoma skin cancers are the most common malignancies in the white population.
+BCC is most often found in light-skinned people and is the most common of the cutaneous malignancies.
+Although BCC tumors rarely metastasize, they can be locally invasive if left untreated, leading to significant local destruction and disfigurement.
 The most prevalent forms of BCC are nodular BCC and superficial BCC.
-Bowen’s disease is a squamous cell carcinoma (SCC) in situ with the potential for significant lateral spread.
+BD is an SCC in situ with the potential for significant lateral spread.
 Metastases are rare, with less than 5% of cases advancing to invasive SCC.
 Lesions may appear on sun-exposed or covered skin.
-Excision surgery is the preferred treatment for smaller non-melanoma skin lesions and those not in problematic areas, such as the face and digits.
-Other established treatments include topical 5-fluorouracil, imiquimod, and cryotherapy.
+Excision surgery is the preferred treatment for smaller nonmelanoma skin lesions and those not in problematic areas, such as the face and digits.
+Other established treatments include topical 5-FU, imiquimod, and cryotherapy.
 Poor cosmesis resulting from surgical procedures and skin irritation induced by topical agents can be significant problems.

 Photodynamic therapy may be considered medically necessary as a treatment of:

-Non-hyperkeratotic actinic keratoses of the face and scalp.
+- Nonhyperkeratotic actinic keratoses of the face and scalp.

-Superficial basal cell skin cancer only when surgery and radiation are contraindicated.
+- Low-risk (eg superficial and nodular) basal cell skin cancer only when surgery and radiation are contraindicated.

-Bowen’s disease (squamous cell carcinoma in situ) only when surgery and radiation are contraindicated.
+- Bowen disease (squamous cell carcinoma in situ) only when surgery and radiation are contraindicated.

 Photodynamic therapy as a technique of skin rejuvenation, hair removal, or other cosmetic indications is considered not medically necessary.